HailToDodongo/tiny3d/docs/modelFormat.md

 # Tiny3D - 3D Model (T3DM)

-Model data is stored in binary in a chunk-based file.<br>
+All data is stored in binary in a chunk-based file.<br>
-It starts with a header containing the number of chunks and their offsets.
+It starts with a header containing the number of chunks and their offsets followed by the data.<br>

+### Streaming-Data
+A `.t3dm` file can be accompanied by a streaming-data file (`.t3dm.sdata`).<br>
+This file is stored uncompressed and contains data used for streaming (e.g. animations).<br>
+Data sections inside the file can be compressed however.

 ## Header